mapbender/mapbender-documentation/en/functions/basic/layertree.rst

 .. code-block:: yaml

-  title: layertree             # title of layertree
+  title: layertree                                  # Title of layertree
-  target: ~                    # Id of the Map element to query
+  target: ~                                         # ID of the Map element to query
-  type: ~                      # type of layertree, element or dialog
+  type: ~                                           # Type of layertree (element or dialog)
-  autoOpen: false              # true/false open when application is started, default is false
+  autoOpen: false                                   # Opens when application is started (default: false)
-  showBaseSource: true         # show base layer, default is true
+  showBaseSource: true                              # Shows base layer (default: true)
-  showHeader: true             # shows a headline which counts the number of services
+  showHeader: true                                  # Shows a headline which counts the number of services
   menu: [opacity,zoomtolayer,metadata,removelayer]  # show contextmenu for the layer (like opacity, zoom to layer, metadata, remove layer), default is menu: []
-  hideInfo: null               #
+  hideInfo: null
-  hideSelect: null             #
+  hideSelect: null
-  allowReorder                 #
+  allowReorder
-  themes: {  }                 #
+  themes: {  }